r-Shivansh01/GitGuard_AI/README.md

 ```

 ## ⚙️ How It Works (The Science) :
 GitGuard does not "read" code like a human.
-It converts text into mathematical vectors based on 4 key features :
+It converts text into mathematical vectors based on 4 key features:

 Digit Density: How many numbers are in the string? (password123 vs password)